jeknom/Blackjack/README.md

 # blackJack
-# The black jack card game, including GUI.
+// The blackjack card game, including GUI.
+// This project is developed as a school assignment.